About This Article

 With the View selected we’ll simply right click and choose “Export List” near the bottom of the menu.
 Note there is an option to “Export To” at the top of the menu which gives the options of Clipboard or File, neither of which is the operation we want for this exercise.

 After we choose “Export List” a dialog will prompt asking where we want to save the file and what type of file we want to save as.
-We’ve selected a drive on the MKTG machine for demonstration purposes.
-Next we’re going to name the file the same as the view “All Messages — Errors View” and choose a Text (Comma Delimited) CSV file.
+Choose a suitable location that you can access from your installation of Microsoft Excel.
+Next we’re going to name the file the same as the view “All-Errors-View” and choose a Text (Comma Delimited) CSV file type.
 Click Save when done.

-Now we’ll swing over to the local desktop, launch Microsoft Excel (version 2010 for this example), and then select the Data tab.
-From here we’ll start the import by clicking on the “From Text” button on the ribbon and another dialog will prompt us for the file we want to import.
-Here you can see the All Messages — Errors View.csv file we just created from ELM and saved to the D drive.
+Now we’ll swing over to the local desktop, launch Microsoft Excel and then select the Data tab.
+From here we’ll start the import by clicking on the “From Text/CSV” button on the ribbon and another dialog will prompt us for the file we want to import.
+Here you can see the All-Errors-View.csv file we just created from ELM and saved to the local drive.

-In just a few short steps you go from ELM Event View to Spreadsheet customization!
+In just a few short steps you go from ELM Event View to Excel Spreadsheet customization!

-We hope that you found this article on How to Export Event Views to Microsoft Excel useful and wish you continued success with ELM.
+We hope that you found this article on How to Export Event Views to Microsoft Excel useful and wish you continued success with ELM Enterprise Manager.